 These figures probably aren’t any huge cause for concern in the Samsung Boardroom.
 The main reason why Samsung’s share of the market this time last year was so much bigger is because the market was a lot less crowded.

 Samsung was one of the first companies to launch a premium 5G smartphone with the Galaxy S10 5G back in February of 2019 (some sources point to the modified Moto Z3 with a 5G modification bolted onto it - but the S10 was the first widely-available handset that could give you 5G connectivity right out of the box) and has enjoyed almost a full two years of being well ahead of the curve.

 Samsung has also faced issues - largely the result of strong competition from cheaper brands - in markets where 5G penetration is lower.
-Last month, new data from Counterpoint Research found that the South Korean firm has been (a subsidiary of the Chinese company Transsion Holdings) as the number one smartphone seller in Africa.
+Last month, new data from Counterpoint Research found that the South Korean firm has been replaced by Tecno (a subsidiary of the Chinese company Transsion Holdings) as the number one smartphone seller in Africa.